lorinachey/AI-ML-Practice/Vision-Language/rl-vla-robotics-README.md

 **iRe-VLA [6]** tackles one of the practical challenges: direct RL fine-tuning can be computationally expensive and unstable.
 Their solution is an iterative framework that alternates between RL updates and supervised learning, in an effort to get the benefits of both approaches.

-The main challenge here is a balancing act: you want to improve performance on specific tasks without losing the broad generalization that makes VLAs useful in the first place.
-Techniques like regularization (keeping the policy close to the pretrained one) or multi-task RL help maintain this balance.
+The main challenge here is a balancing performance improvements on specific tasks without losing the broad generalization that makes VLAs useful in the first place.
+Too much fine-tuning and the model risks catastrophic forgetting.
+Not enough fine-tuning and the model will be unable to perform well on the specified robotics specific tasks.

 ### 3.2 Hierarchical Architectures

-Another powerful strategy uses hierarchical architectures where VLA models and RL work at different levels of abstraction.
+Another strategy uses hierarchical architectures where VLA models and RL work at different levels of abstraction.

 One approach is to separate high-level planning and low-level control: